Osiris-Team/jansi/readme.md

 - Java 8 or higher required.
 - [Click here for maven/gradle/sbt/leinigen instructions.](https://jitpack.io/#Osiris-Team/jansi)
 - Make sure to watch this repository to get notified of future updates.

+Give this repo a star if you want it implemented in the original Jansi repo.